mjpost/sacrebleu/README.md

 SacreBLEU offers two different paired significance tests that are widely used in MT research.

-### Paired bootstrap resampling (--paired bs)
+### Paired bootstrap resampling (--paired-bs)

 This is an efficient implementation of the paper [Statistical Significance Tests for Machine Translation Evaluation](https://www.aclweb.org/anthology/W04-3250.pdf) and is result-compliant with the [reference Moses implementation](https://github.com/moses-smt/mosesdecoder/blob/master/scripts/analysis/bootstrap-hypothesis-difference-significance.pl).
-Unlike the Moses' implementation that defaults to 1000 bootstrap resamples, SacreBLEU uses a default of 2000 to produce more stable estimations.
-This can be changed with the `--paired-n` flag.
+The number of bootstrap resamples can be changed with the `--paired-bs-n` flag and its default is 1000.

 When launched, paired bootstrap resampling will perform:
  - Bootstrap resampling to estimate 95% CI for all systems and the baseline
  - A significance test between the **baseline** and each **system** to compute a [p-value](https://en.wikipedia.org/wiki/P-value).

-### Paired approximate randomization (--paired ar)
+### Paired approximate randomization (--paired-ar)

 Paired approximate randomization (AR) is another type of paired significance test that is claimed to be more accurate than paired bootstrap resampling when it comes to Type-I errors ([Riezler and Maxwell III, 2005](https://www.aclweb.org/anthology/W05-0908.pdf)).
 Type-I errors indicate failures to reject the null hypothesis when it is true.
 In other words, AR should in theory be more robust to subtle changes across systems.

 Our implementation is verified to be result-compliant with the [Multeval toolkit](https://github.com/jhclark/multeval) that also uses paired AR test for pairwise comparison.

-- The number of approximate randomization trials is set to 10,000 by default.
-This can be changed with the `--paired-n` flag.
+The number of approximate randomization trials is set to 10,000 by default.
+This can be changed with the `--paired-ar-n` flag.
-- This method will only compute the p-values for each pairwise comparison.
-If you also want to get confidence intervals similar to **paired bootstrap resampling**, you need to manually enable it through `--paired-ar-confidence-n <value>`.
-If `<value>` is 0, the default of 2000 bootstrap resamples will be used, otherwise `<value>` resamples will be used.

 ### Running the tests